SIBDuck/JumpOverlord-play/README.md

 - **Death menu**
 - **Victory menu**
 - **Debug mode** - show hitboxes (enable in settings)

+- 🆕 **Custom Levels** — you can add and play custom levels using `.txt` and `.json` files
+- 🆕 Settings auto-save — your language, fullscreen mode, and debug mode preferences are saved and loaded automatically when you restart the game.
+- 🆕 FPS counter — shows framerate (enable in Debug mode)

+### How to Add Your Own Level?

+Adding a custom level is super easy!
+Here's how:

+**Option 1: Using a `.txt` file**
+Just write your level map in a text file using the symbols supported by the game.
+Check the [GitHub page](https://github.com/SIBDuck/JumpOverlord/) for the full list of symbols you can use.

+**Option 2: Using a `.json` file**
+Create a JSON file with a `"map"` key.
+The value should be a list of strings, where each string represents one row of your level.

+Once your file is ready, just load it in the game and you're good to go!

 ## Controls
 - A/D - movement